SciRuby/daru/README.md

 Arithmetic operators applied on a single Numeric will perform the operation with that number against the entire vector.

+#### Statistics Operations

+Daru::Vector has a whole lot of statistics operations to maintain compatibility with Statsample::Vector.
+Check the docs for details.

+#### Plotting

+daru uses [Nyaplot](https://github.com/domitry/nyaplot) for plotting and an example of this can be found in the [notebook](http://nbviewer.ipython.org/github/v0dro/daru/blob/master/notebooks/intro_with_music_data_.ipynb) or [blog post](http://v0dro.github.io/blog/2014/11/25/data-analysis-in-ruby-basic-data-manipulation-and-plotting/).

+Head over to the tutorials and notebooks listed above for more examples.

 ## Roadmap

 * Automate testing for both MRI and JRuby.